 How did you find out about SkyMed and why did you choose SkyMed?

-REMEMBER: When facing an emergency situation, make sure you include every last detail of the issue in your call to SkyMed.
+REMEMBER: When facing an emergency situation, do like SkyMed Champions, the Lowns, and make sure you include every last detail of the issue in your call to SkyMed.
 For example: Do you have a pet?
 Is your spouse/companion willing and able to travel?
 Have you contacted your home hospital and doctor for assistance?
 It could mean the difference between life and death!